 2.1.
-Harlow is a planned New Town characterised by distinct neighbourhoods separated by Green Wedges, Green Fingers and other green spaces, providing varied housing types for all incomes, owners and tenants.
-It is made up of 11 wards, illustrated on Figure 2.1.
+Harlow is a planned New Town characterised by distinct neighbourhoods separated by Green Wedges Green Fingers and other green spaces, providing varied housing types for all incomes, owners and tenants.
+It is made up of 11 wards, illustrated on

 Harlow Total Area 30 square km

-Harlow Constituent Area 24% Green Wedge, 10% Green Belt, 4% Green Finger, 10% Other Open Space, 52% All other land.
+Harlow Constituent Area (Based on the Adopted Harlow Local Development Plan) 21% Green Wedge, 15% Green Belt, 3% Green Finger, 10% Other Open Space, 51% All other land.
 Approximate figures.
 'All other land' includes built development and residential gardens

 Population 86,200 (2017) Sources: NOMIS- ONS